 Phased Strategies for Reducing the Barriers to Dental Care

 The California Dental Association is proactively addressing the problem to improve access to care through nearly a decade of work and numerous evidence-based studies.
-Our report, Phased Strategies for Reducing the Barriers to Dental Care in California, outlines a 3-phase approach, each with multiple recommendations:
+Our report, Phased Strategies for Reducing the Barriers to Dental Care in California, outlines a three-phase approach, each with multiple recommendations:

 These strategies serve as a framework to guide CDA’s efforts to find solutions that ensure underserved Californians are able to access the oral health care services they need and deserve.